 Dress comfortably so that your movement is not restricted, but try not to wear clothing that is too loose fitting.
 It is important that the instructor be able to observe your body as you move.
 You will not need your shoes upon arrival, pilates exercises are done barefoot, or you can wear special toe socks, if you prefer.

+Pilates is an excellent and safe program for someone recovering from an injury and can be used in conjunction with Physical Therapy.
 Pilates is excellent and safe for someone in physical therapy.
 It is a system of body conditioning that is both gentle and athletic, known for its “feel good” and body transforming results.
 All classes are customized to meet our clients’ needs, we take extra care to ensure that our student’s individual health goals and concerns are addressed

 In most cases, yes.
 However, back pain can have numerous causes, some of them very serious and any exercise could worsen pain.
 We require you to let your teacher know what is going on with your body.
 Serious back pain issues is often best handled in private sessions, at least initially.

 Our group classes are focused more on fitness than rehab.
 Our teachers will make sure you work the core and emphasize stabilizing through the pelvic and shoulder girdles, which can fix a lot of aches and pains.
 Most of our classes are appropriate for all fitness levels, and our teachers offer modifications to make exercises easier or more difficult.
 We ask you to take responsibility for your body and not work past the level where you need to be for your condition.
-All of our staff is traditionally and comprehensively trained as Pilates instructors.
-Many of us have pursued continuing education in different special populations and injuries